selwynpolit/d9book/book/development.md

 ## Generating Test Content with Devel Generate

 When building a Drupal website, it is useful to populate the site with enough content to check the overall displays when using layouts, views and design.
 It becomes important to test the website out with dummy content before adding live content.
 Instead of manually typing or importing data, the [Devel module](https://www.drupal.org/project/devel) allows you to create dummy content automatically.
-The [Realistic Dummy content module](https://www.drupal.org/project/realistic_dummy_content) takes it a step further generating realistic demo content.

 More at:
 - [Working with the devel module in Drupal 9 to generate dummy content by Karishma Amin - August 2023](https://www.specbee.com/blogs/devel-module-in-drupal-9-to-generate-dummy-content)